Community and Neighborhood Matching Grants

 - communication with and general support of the neighborhood association impacted or the Neighborhood Leaders Council;

-- and documentation of broader neighborhood and/or community support.
+- and documentation of neighborhood and/or community support and involvement (including underrepresented and historically marginalized communities) .

 Demonstrating responsible stewardship of our community assets through the lens of diversity, equity and inclusion while balancing our community’s social, economic and environmental values are additional components of any project proposal submitted.
-Additionally, this year Eugene is hosting the World Athletics Championship – Oregon22, which provides Eugene and surrounding communities an incredible opportunity to showcase the Eugene community and entire Willamette Valley.
-Projects that foster community pride and inspire a sense of belonging will be given extra consideration.
-Now more than ever, we are looking at this opportunity as the moment in time to welcome and inspire the world while actively healing from the challenges presented to our community over the past year.
+Projects that foster community pride and inspire a broad sense of belonging will be given extra consideration.

-Applications open on July 1 and remain open while allocated funds for the current fiscal year are available.
-Funded projects must be completed by June 1 the following year.
+Applications open November 15, 2023 and remain open while allocated funds for the biennium fiscal year are available.
+Funded projects must be completed by June 1, 2025.

 SMALL PROJECTS ($5,000 or less in funding):